 The Society of American Archivists (SAA), established in 1936, is the oldest and largest national professional association for archivists and allied professionals in North America.
-The society publishes the journal American Archivist as well as maintains standards, guidelines, and best practices for the profession; and is a vehicle for education through its annual conference, certificate programs, and other opportunities.
+SAA has an active publishing program; develops standards, guidelines, and best practices for the profession; and is a vehicle for education through its annual conference, certificate programs, and other opportunities.
 SAA strives to incorporate diversity, equity, inclusion, accessibility, and cultural competency into all aspects of its work.